Tutorial 1: Serialization

 }

-Custom Validation with Serializer Trait
+Custom Serialization with the Serializer Trait

 use reinhardt::prelude::*;